Arsenal F.C.–Manchester United F.C. rivalry: 2005–2018

 The appointment of Mourinho as United manager in 2016 added a new twist to the rivalry, given the previous animosity between him and Wenger.
 Sports writer Daniel Taylor however argued that Wenger's stagnation hindered any confrontations between the two managers, writing: "Ferguson stopped aiming his barbs at Wenger once it became clear his old enemy was no longer capable of producing title-winning teams and it doesn’t feel like a coincidence that Mourinho also seems indifferent now that Arsenal have dropped even further back."
 Former midfielder Phil Neville criticised the players for hugging in the tunnel before a league fixture in May 2017, calling the pleasantries a "total nonsense".
 In December 2017 analysts calculated the league fixture between the two sides as the Premier League's first billion pound game.

+The swap deal of Arsenal’s Alexis Sánchez and United’s Henrikh Mkhitaryan during January 2018 brought about fellness to the rivalry and is one of the most infamous transfer deals in English football history.
 Ahead of Wenger's last game against United in April 2018, Channel 5 aired an hour-long documentary titled "The Feud", described in a review by The Guardian as "exhilarating".
 In the build-up to the game, Ferguson paid tribute to Wenger, saying he had always respected him in spite of the rivalry, and that the two clubs had "made the Premier League".
 United fans gave Wenger a standing ovation prior to the game at Old Trafford, which ended in a 2–1 defeat through a last-minute goal from Marouane Fellaini, a result described as "cruel yet predictable"; Arsenal had won one game in 15 years as the away team in the fixture.